 Using a secured credit card can be a great way to rebuild your credit or establish it from scratch.
 Think of it as a temporary solution to help you get your credit score moving in the right direction.
 Before you start filling out applications, know that not all secured credit cards are created equal.
 Keep the following factors in mind when shopping around:

 - Annual fees: Some card issuers charge an annual or monthly fee to keep the account active.
 You can save money by comparing different cards to find the best deal.
-The Secured Mastercard® from Capital One and the Citi® Secured Mastercard®, for example, are among the best secured credit cards that don't have an annual fee.
+The Capital One Platinum Secured Credit Card, for example, is among the best secured credit cards that don't have an annual fee.

 - APRs: When it comes to credit cards, the annual percentage rate (APR) gives you an idea of what your interest costs will be if you carry a balance.
 Unfortunately, rates tend to be higher with secured credit cards.
 The upside, however, is that you can avoid this fee if you pay off your balance in full each month.